aosivt/parquetreader/README.md

 this is plugin for geoserver wms service on base GDAL Reader(read parquet file on local file system or hdfs).

-# configure GDAL for java
+# Configure GDAL for java

 config inside src gdal